gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 piles of skins.
 Pilots alone know how they cocked it.

 I let out a slow breath.
-The quarrel in their bow wasn't big enough to kill me, but---I thought about the lady's molt on my own quarrel and let out another slow breath.
+The quarrel in their bow wasn't big enough to kill me, but—I thought about the lady's molt on my own quarrel and let out another slow breath.

 "Oh, don't mind us," one of them said in a burr-edged northern accent.
 "Just